bikekid/Project-2/README.md

 # Project-2
 Repo for boardgame
-Worked on by Ethan Reed and Taran Johval
+Worked on by Ethan Reed and Taranvir Johal